Milton's divorce tracts: Tetrachordon

 Tetrachordon appeared in March 1645, after Milton had published his defence of free speech, Areopagitica, in the interim.
 The title means "four-stringed" in Greek, implying that Milton was able to harmonise the four Scriptural passages dealing with divorce: Genesis 1:27–28, Deuteronomy 24:1, Matthew 5:31–32 and 19:2–9, and I Corinthians 7:10–16.
 Milton suggests that the secondary law of nature permits divorce in the post-lapsarian world.
 This tract is the largest and most ponderous of Milton's arguments of divorce, consisting of over 100 pages.
 Its Scriptural emphasis anticipates that of De Doctrina Christiana.

 Colasterion

 Meaning "rod of punishment" in Greek, the brief Colasterion was published along with Tetrachordon in March 1645 in response to an anonymous pamphlet attacking the first edition of The Doctrine and Discipline of Divorce.
-Milton makes no new arguments, but harshly takes to task the "trivial author" in vituperative prose.
+Milton makes no new arguments, but harshly takes to task the "trivial author".